ricardozanini/kogito-serverless-loanbroker/README.md

 For some reason, if you need to run the script again but would like to skip the build process, run it with `deploy.sh true`.
 It will try to deploy the application directly in the cluster.

 > It's likely to work on any Kubernetes cluster if you have the permissions to create namespaces.
 Otherwise, just change the `deploy.sh` script's `NAMESPACE` variable to install in another one.

+### Minimum Requirements

+- Minikube with at least 4 CPU cores
+- Minikube RAM of 12GB

 ## How it works